 How phonics is taught at Castor CE Primary School

-Phonics Lead: Miss Abbott
+Phonics Lead: Miss Polson

 There is a substantial body of evidence which demonstrates that systematic synthetic phonics is the most effective method for teaching all children to read.
 Phonics teaches children how to recognise the sounds that each individual letter makes, identify the sounds that different combinations of letters make, and blend these sounds together to make a word.
 Children can then use this knowledge to decode new words that they see.
 This is the first important step in learning to read.